 In the mean time, I’ve decided to give some of these ideas to others:

-Initially, I was just going to make this and leave it up at a local cafe, but it occurs to me that many of these ideas are open to interpretation and can be adjusted as much the artist/producer.
+Initially, I was just going to make this and leave it up at a local cafe, but it occurs to me that many of these ideas are open to interpretation and can be adjusted any which way the artist/producer fancies.
 Perhaps, instead of rewriting the Unabomber’s manifesto to make it about parenthood and the child care industry, one might use the principles of Marxism as the basis for a dinner party.

 So here are my Free Ideas – transcribed in their entirety:

 - Rewrite the Unabomber’s manifesto so it’s about parenthood and the child care industry.

 - Write letters in broken French to Angele Marie-Therese Mougeon, Maison de Saint Vincent retraite, 16 Rue de Metz, Châteu-salins, France, 57170 [Full Disclosure: I already did this one, sort of; Angele was married to a relative years ago, and after they divorced, she corresponded with a female relative who is now dead.
 The rest of us don’t know what happened to her, though she likely died at Saint Vincent’s.
 HOWEVER, the staff at Saint Vincent have ignored my letter requesting information/confirmation of her death, even though I’ve informed them that Angele has grown children and grandchildren who don’t know what happened to her.
 So I’d like them to continue receiving letters for Angele for a long, long time.]

 - I-74 (interstate) Theatre.